codefoster/codefoster.com/source/_posts/windowing.md

 Now hold down WIN and press the period key repeatedly.
 You can see that you are changing which visible app is "grabbed" and when you let go, you find that you have activated another app (or the slider).

 While holding the WIN key, repeatedly press the period key until you have activated the slider.
 Without letting up the WIN key, press the left and right arrow keys.
 You are able to incrementally change the position of the slider and thus the size of the adjacent apps to your hearts content.
-That&#39;s pretty fun.
+That's pretty fun.

 Also, try this.
 While holding the WIN key, repeatedly press the period key until you have "grabbed" an app.
 Without letting up the WIN key, try pressing the left, right, up, and down arrow keys.
 Left and right have the same effect as WIN + LEFT/RIGHT, up allows you to maximize the window size, and down allows you to close the app.